pieteradejong/imessage-analysis/LEARNINGS.md

 8. **Keep API layer thin** - delegate to business logic
 9. **Use shell scripts** for common development tasks
 10. **Handle process cleanup** with trap handlers
+11. **Test comprehensively** - format, types, security, coverage, imports
+12. **Use colored output** in test scripts for better UX
+13. **Set coverage thresholds** to enforce minimum test coverage
+14. **Scan for security issues** with bandit in addition to code review
+15. **Organize tests by module** - one test file per source module